 - 3 1/4 cups flour, white, whole wheat or a combination, divided

 - 2 teaspoons salt

+Working with a well-floured hand, knead in the bowl to continue to incorporate all the moisture.
+Turn out onto the counter.
 This will be a very sticky dough – use a bench scraper of a spatula to keep pulling the dough back up off the counter as you knead it.
-Knead for about five minutes, then place a bowl over the dough and rest it – this will let some of the flour absorb the moisture and make it less sticky.
+Knead for about five minutes, then place a bowl over the dough and allow to rest for about five minutes – this will allow the flour to absorb the moisture and make it less sticky.